vignesh13-lab/bookstore-api-tests-ts-1/README.md

 The framework is implemented in **TypeScript** using **Playwright** for API testing.

 ---
+---

+##  Prerequisites
+Make sure the following are installed on your machine:

+- Node.js >= 20.x
+- npm >= 9.x
+- Python 3.10+
+- pip
+- FastAPI
+- Git

+---
 ## Features
 - Full CRUD test coverage for `/books` endpoints
 - Positive and negative test scenarios